Photo credit: Michael Song

 Guide To Pride

-Any doubts about Vancouver's progressive and diversity-friendly attitude, will definitely be put to rest by the Vancouver Pride Parade celebrations.
+Vancouver's progressive and diversity-friendly attitude goes on vibrant display at the annual Vancouver Pride Parade celebrations.
 What started as a courageous and peaceful protest in 1978 has become one of the most grandiose, spirited and outspoken celebrations of inclusivity and the freedom to love who you want, and to be who you are fiercely and openly.

 Through sparkling sun or sprinkling rain, the Vancouver Pride Parade and Festival paints the city with rainbow hues.
-Celebrating its 38th anniversary in 2016, free and inclusive, the festival reflects the spirit of the LGBTQ2+ community and reminds us that Pride is for everyone.
+Celebrating its 39th anniversary in 2017, the free and inclusive festival reflects the spirit of the LGBTQ2+ community and reminds us that Pride is for everyone.
 Pride's diverse events are united by the critical message that individual uniqueness should be celebrated.

-Vancouver's Pride Week has plenty of events for those seeking to join the festivities, culminating in the Pride Parade on Sunday, July 31.
-The days leading up to the parade and festival are packed with spectacular events that are officially part of the fabulous Pride fun.
+Vancouver's Pride Week has plenty of events for those seeking to join the festivities, culminating in the Pride Parade on Sunday, August 6th.
+The days leading up to the parade and festival are usually packed with spectacular events that are officially part of the fabulous Pride fun.
 Although this year’s events are yet to be announced, examples include the East Side Pride family friendly event in Grandview Park near Commercial Drive; Gay Day at Playland in the Pacific National Exhibition fairgrounds; Picnic in the Park at Stanley Park; Davie Street Dance Party for revellers right in the middle of the West End’s Davie Street Village; and the Terry Wallace Memorial Breakfast honouring the Vancouver Pride Society’s founder.

 There are approximately 150 parade entries -- floats, dancers, marching groups and more -- that make for a constant stream of entertainment along the three-hour route.
 Prepare to be wowed, amazed and inspired with sights such as four-foot-high headdresses, pink fire engines, more rainbow flags than you can count and signs conveying messages of hope and change.
 One of the most memorable parts of the parade are the costumes, which are so elaborate and outrageous that they make a feather boa and go-go boots look tame.

-At 1:00 p.m. the levity is temporarily quieted for a traditional moment of silence as tribute to predecessors who fought for LGBT equal rights, those who are no longer able to celebrate Pride, and LGBT people around the world who remain in various states of oppression.
+At 1:00 p.m. the levity is temporarily quieted for a traditional moment of silence as tribute to predecessors who fought for LGBTQ2+ equal rights, those who are no longer able to celebrate Pride, and LGBTQ2+ people around the world who remain in various states of oppression.

-Just when you think that the celebration couldn't get any more jubilant, the parade is immediately followed by a giant waterfront bash --the Sunset Beach Festival!
-About 125,000 people gather on Sunset Beach to listen to live music, browse vendor booths, kick back in the beer garden, take in sparkling views of English Bay and frolic in the festive atmosphere.
+Just when you think that the celebration couldn't get any more jubilant, the parade is immediately followed by a giant waterfront bash - the Sunset Beach Festival.
+About 125,000 people gather on Sunset Beach to listen to live music, browse vendor booths, kick back in the beer garden, take in sparkling views of English Bay, swim in the ocean, and frolic in the festive atmosphere.

 Where to Find Out More